CMS Retired NCD 62 for Cardiac Catheterization in Non-Hospital Settings — What Billing Teams Need to Know in 2026

 CPT, HCPCS, and ICD-10 Codes for Cardiac Catheterization Under NCD 62

-The policy document for NCD 62 lists no applicable codes.
-This is consistent with a retired NCD — CMS does not maintain a code set for a repealed coverage determination.
+The policy data for NCD 62 does not list any CPT, HCPCS, or ICD-10 codes.
+This is consistent with a retired NCD — CMS has not attached specific codes to a coverage policy that no longer governs reimbursement decisions.

 Get the Full Picture